mattckrause/mattckrause.github.io/content/2025-04-05-building-a-custom-graph-connector.md

 ## Intro

-Microsoft Copilot is an impressive piece of technology.
+Microsoft Copilot is a useful piece of technology.
 Having a large language model (LLM) grounded in your Microsoft 365 data brings clear benefits.
-But it’s important to recognize that not all your data necessarily lives within your M365 tenant.
-That’s where Copilot extensibility comes in—it gives you the ability to expand Copilot’s functionality in a few key ways.
+But it’s important to recognize that not all your data lives within your M365 tenant.
+That’s where Copilot extensibility steps in.
+It gives you the ability to expand Copilot’s functionality in a few key ways.

 At a high level, Copilot extensibility lets you expand either the knowledge (the data Copilot is grounded on) or the skills (the tasks Copilot can perform).
 Graph connectors allow you to extend Copilot’s knowledge, while plugins can extend both knowledge and actions.
 Each option has its pros and cons, and there are definitely scenarios where one makes more sense than the other—but I’ll save that full comparison for another post.